JasonCharamis/AVC/README.md

 # BiS (Bcftools variant identification using Snakemake)
-Fully automated RNAseq pipeline for identifying SNPs from RNAseq data using VarScan2.
+Fully automated RNAseq pipeline for identifying SNPs from DNAseq data using BWA and BCFtools.
 The pipeline is also available as a Docker image, to run all steps automatically in a few steps:

 **1. Build Docker image**